Electron and muon magnetic moments and implications for dark matter and model characterisation in non-universal $U(1)^\prime$ supersymmetric models: Computational setup and experimental constraints

 In addition, we have used the {\textsc PySLHA} package \cite{Buckley:2013jua} to read the input values for the model parameters that we encode under the {\textsc SLHA} format \cite{Skands:2003cj}, and to integrate the various employed programmes into a single framework.
 Using our interfacing, we performed a random scan of the model parameter space described in Table \ref{tab:scan_lim} following the Metropolis-Hastings technique.
 Here $M_1$, $M_2$ and $M_3$ denote mass terms for MSSM gauginos while $M_4$ refers to the gaugino mass associated with the $U(1)^\prime$ gauge group.
 As before, $\tan\beta$ is the ratio of VEVs of the MSSM Higgs doublets. $\lambda$ is the coupling associated with the interaction of the $H_u$, $H_d$ and S fields.
 Trilinear coupling for $\lambda$ is defined as $A_\lambda \lambda$ at the SUSY scale.
 Note that, we also scan the Yukawa coupling, $Y_{ij}^\nu$, of the term $L_i H_u N^c_j$ and we vary only the diagonal elements in the range of $1\times 10^{-8} - 1\times 10^{-7}$ while setting the off-diagonal elements to zero.
 Finally, the diagonal elements of slepton soft masses, $M_{ij}^\ell$, $M_{ij}^e$ and $M_{ij}^\nu$ are also varied between $1\times 10^{5} - 3\times 10^{7}$.

-We begin by scanning the $U(1)^\prime$ charges and use the following to restrict our choices. \begin{enumerate} \item With the $U(1)^\prime$ charge choices for the model, we obtain 416 unique charge sets, which are consistent with gauge and anomaly cancellation conditions. \item Requiring non-zero charges for the following: $Q_Q$, $Q_{U^c}$, $Q_{D^c}$, $Q_{H_u}$, $Q_{H_d}$, only 170 distinct sets survive. \item If we assume, in addition to non-zero charge conditions, that the ratios $Q_{E^c_1}/Q_{E^c_2} > 2$ and $Q_{L_1}/Q_{L_2} > 2$, to enhance electron over muon magnetic moment, we are left with 10 unique sets. \end{enumerate}
+We begin by scanning the $U(1)^\prime$ charges and use the following to restrict our choices. \begin{enumerate} \item With the $U(1)^\prime$ charge choices for the model, we obtain 416 unique charge sets, which are consistent with gauge and anomaly cancellation conditions. \item Requiring non-zero charges for the following: $Q_Q$, $Q_{U^c}$, $Q_{D^c}$, $Q_{H_u}$, $Q_{H_d}$, only 170 distinct sets survive. \item If we assume, in addition to non-zero charge conditions, that the ratios $Q_{E^c_1}/Q_{E^c_2} > 2$ and $Q_{L_1}/Q_{L_2} > 2$, to enhance electron over muon magnetic moment, we are left with 10 unique sets.
+We present the surviving ten sets of charges in Table \ref{tab:u1solutions}. \end{enumerate}

 We perform the random scan using the 10 unique sets obtained by requiring $Q_{E^c_1}/Q_{E^c_2} > 2$ and $Q_{L_1}/Q_{L_2} > 2$.